djmclaugh/prismata-replay-store/README.md

 * Storage of important games such as tournament games.

 Here is what I do NOT want to accomplish:
 * This app is not meant to be a database of all prismata games.
-For a replay to be on the website, the replay code must be entered.
-Therefore, if both players keep the replay code secret, the replay will never be on this site.
-I would also appreciate if people only add interesting games (whatever that means).
+For a replay to be on the website, the replay code must be manualy entered.
+You should only add a replay if you have questions about that you would like the community answer.
 * This app is not meant to be an analytics tools.
 This app is not meant to figure out statistics like the percentage of p2 wins when Plasmafier is present.

 ## How to install